aciucaru/fasttrackit-spreadsheet-front-end/README.md

 - Angular
 - HTML, CSS
 - Math.js - for evaluating formulas

-- @ngstack/code-editor - editor de cod
-- angular-split - splitter
-The icons are Colibre icons from LibreOffice
+The icons are Colibre icons from LibreOffice.
 ![screenshot](spreadsheet.png)